 Region-based, edge-based, and thresholding algorithms fall into this group of segmentation algorithms.
-These basic methods are not always used for segmentation on their own [33].
-Region-based segmentation looks toward homogeneity and clusters the pixels to isolate a related area.
+These are basic methods that are not always used for segmentation on their own [33].
+To isolate a related area, region-based segmentation looks towards homogeneity and clusters the pixels.
 It involves a seeding point as an input and stretches across the volume by contrasting neighboring pixels.
-It is categorized into combining and splitting regions (Watershed and seed regions).
-Gray histogram or gradient-based techniques are being used in edgebased segmentation methods.
-These methods represent only the outer boundary values.
+It is categorized into regions combining and splitting (Watershed and seed region).
+Gray histogram or gradient-based techniques are being used in edge-based segmentation methods.
+Only the outer boundary values are represented by these methods.
 As a result, edge-based techniques are rarely adequate for segmenting tumor regions on their own.
-To remove the tumor area from brain MRI, researchers combined an edge-based approach with the Watershed algorithm [34].
+To remove the tumor area from brain MRI, researchers combined an edge-based approach with the

+Watershed algorithm [34].
 Even though this formulation produced promising performance, the technique only succeeds well with high contrast images and, because of the limited gradient magnitude, lacks consistency with low contrast images.
-Thresholdingbased segmentation creates binary images from grayscale images based on a threshold value, which is a more straightforward and multipurpose solution.
+Thresholding-based segmentation creates binary images from grayscale images based on a threshold value, which is a more straightforward and multipurpose solution.
 The pixel range extracted from the input image is used in this segmentation technique.
 Pixel range refers to the pixel intensities that aid in distinguishing abnormal from normal brain regions [35].
-This isolation assists in extracting the tumor area, which benefits tumor detection research.
+This isolation assists in the extraction of the tumor area, which benefits tumor detection research.
 Local and global thresholding are the two types of thresholding that are described by intensity values.
 Histograms are used to describe pixel intensity at all stages of intensity in local thresholding.
-In the global thresholding technique, the threshold value is set beforehand, with pixels serving as cornerstones.
-Banerjee et al. define a new multilevel thresholding-based region of interest segmentation method [20].
+In the global thresholding technique, the threshold value is set in beforehand, with pixels serving as cornerstones.
+Banerjee et al. defined a new multi-level thresholding-based region of interest segmentation method [20].
 Glioblastoma multiforme tumors are detected in two stages using MRI.
 To begin, the segmentation is performed by searching for multiple intervals using discrete curve evolution (DCE).
 Then, across the significant points, a threshold value is chosen [36, 37].
 Second, the fragmented imagery is pre-processed to remove each ROI centered on a manually selected predetermined set.
 They assert that their method is reliable, efficient, and minimizes user interaction, which is not entirely true because the seed is chosen manually, and human interaction is still needed.
 Although grey level strategies can extract the tumor's shape [18, 38], they are less reliable than other methods because they depend solely on the gray values of each pixel [39].
-Gray level frameworks usually require human intervention, making them untenable for medical applications unless incorporated with other sophisticated algorithms [40, 41].
+Gray level frameworks usually require human intervention, making them untenable for medical applications unless they are incorporated with other sophisticated algorithms [40, 41].